 Rather than resting on laurels after winning the competition.
 She spent 2015 busking, and after saving some money herself and with help from crowdfunding she recorded her album “Just Saying” including her video “Give Me A Job” (below).
 Once again she found the hard work created more good luck for her when her video for “Give Me a Job” went viral.
 This led to demand from clubs in the UK and throughout Europe for her to perform.

 So how do your songs come about and who are her influences I asked her?
 Of course she said Paolo Nutini was a huge influence, but also Marvin Gaye who she said had such a way of expressing what he felt, thought about and the emotions that went with it and this is what she tries to do when she writes and performs.
 She said songs come from conversations with other people and lead to questions, or possibilities that need to be expressed.
 She also added stars of old such as John Legend and Big Mama Thornton were big influences which led to inevitable teasing about raiding her parents record collection.
 This was when she dropped a bombshell.
-Her song “We Don’t Need A Reason” had just been picked up for the upcoming TV series of She’s Gotta Have It (2017 – as yet unreleased) based on the 1986 Spike Lee film.
+Her song “We Don’t Need A Reason” had just been picked up for the upcoming TV series of She’s Gotta Have It (Episode 4 on Netflix) based on the 1986 Spike Lee film.
 Did I mention she’s going to be huge?

 So what does she do in the meantime, I asked?
 Is it laurels resting time yet?
 Interestingly, no. She busks anytime she can.
 This surprised me a bit as to some, buskers have a certain image.
 Whereas many want to be Mark Knopfler and be discovered in the Tube tunnels it can become tedious hearing the umpteenth Beatles or Dylan cover, I can honestly say Sherika busks for rather counter-intuitive reasons.
 It’s fun, of course, or she wouldn’t do it, she said, but once a song starts to take shape she gets to try it out on interesting audiences and get instant and personal feedback.
 You might think buskers are a bit self-conscious performing alone out in the midst of crowds but look closely and you’ll see you’re being examined yourself as you stand there, or walk by listening.
 Some onlookers really get into it; others are less impressed, but then no one has to pay anything.
 Also if you’re lucky (or not) a lyrical description of you might end up as a cameo in a song somewhere.
 But one thing she said was quite moving.
 She said when busking you get to be part of someone’s day; you get to entertain someone with live music when they didn’t actually expect it and often it’s folks who work a lot, or have children or for whatever reason can’t get out to gigs, and that’s the best part because you may have made their day just a little bit better.